briggsb9/agw-pbrouting-appserv-auth/README.md

 Using Azure App Service’s Easy Auth with path-based routing requires configuring the host headers and authentication settings to ensure that requests respect the path and route configurations.

-Note: The steps below assume you have an existing Azure App Service with [easy auth](https://learn.microsoft.com/en-us/azure/app-service/overview-authentication-authorization) enabled and an Azure Application Gateway set up with [path-based routing](https://learn.microsoft.com/en-us/azure/application-gateway/create-url-route-portal) rules.
+Note: The guidance below assume you have an existing Azure App Service with [easy auth](https://learn.microsoft.com/en-us/azure/app-service/overview-authentication-authorization) enabled and an Azure Application Gateway set up with [path-based routing](https://learn.microsoft.com/en-us/azure/application-gateway/create-url-route-portal) rules.

-#### Additional Steps:
+#### Considerations:
 1. **App Gateway Configuration**: Set up the backend HTTP setting in App Gateway to pick the hostname from the backend target.
 This uses the default App Service hostname to avoid domain conflicts.

 2. **App Registration Callback URL**: Ensure the app registration includes the correct callback URL, including the path (e.g., `https://yourdomain.com/yourpath/.auth/login/aad/callback`).